GET ORDAINED

 Below, you’ll find 6 simple suggestions to make the ceremony planning process more autism-friendly… and tips on how to improve your communication skills and create better connections with couples in general.

-Although these suggestions are written for non-autistic wedding officiants helping autistic couples comfortably navigate the ceremony planning process, these skills are universal.
 They can help any wedding officiant build stronger working relationships with any couple -- especially those who are new to planning a wedding ceremony!

 A young couple in alternative colorful clothing stand in front of an outdoor wedding altar, while the bride puts the wedding ring on the groom's hand.
 She has bright red hair and a pink dress, he is wearing a plaid wedding jacket.
 Behind them, the wedding officiant delivers the ring exchange script, while wearing a black button up shirt, black shorts, and sunglasses.